gfires/expense-report-automation/README.md

 - Automatically matching expected expenses with actual transactions
 - Showing you what matched, what's missing, and what's extra
 - Allowing manual matching with drag-and-drop
+- Generating affidavits for expenses that require them

 ## Getting Started